KDE/plasma-welcome/README.md

 Custom pages are QML files with a root item that inherit from `Kirigami.Page`.
 Any content within the page is supported, though to maintain visual consistency with existing pages, it is recommended to use `GenericPage`, `ScrollablePage` or `KCMPage` as the root item and set the `heading` and `description` properties, with any custom content going beneath them.
 You can reference [existing pages](src/qml/pages) when creating your own.

 Because pages are written in QML without support for C++ support code, only functions that can be performed entirely with QML are available.
+If you have a specific use case that can't be supported with these tools, please [file a bug report](https://bugs.kde.org/enter_bug.cgi?product=Welcome%20Center) detailing it.

-Here are some examples:
+Here are some examples of the behavior that can be implemented in custom pages:

 ## Open a URL in the default web browser
 ```